BrushXue/ME423-HelpDesk/Assignment3.md

      3     0     0     0     0     0     0     0     0     4
      2     2     2     2     2     2     2     2     2     2
 ```
-You can create a 10x10 matrix for mesh.
+You can create a 10x10 matrix for meshing.
 In my example I'm defining 0:= internal nodes, 1:= X=0 boundary, 2:= X=1 boundary, 3:= Y=0 boundary, 4:= Y=1 boundary.

 ## Anonymous Function
-In order to assemble the coefficient matrix, the mesh matrix needs to be flattened.
+In order to assemble the coefficient matrix, the meshing matrix needs to be flattened.
 We need to know the **mapping** between the 10x10 matrix and the 1x100 array.

 For convenience we're creating an [Anonymous Function](https://www.mathworks.com/help/matlab/matlab_prog/anonymous-functions.html)
 ```MATLAB